HOME-PAGE SITE-MAP EMAIL

 Whatever is to be the fate of democracy, the worst outcome of all would be a new dark age where evangelicals control church, culture and government.
 This mythic illusory narrative of godly exceptionalism will only produce a fearsome domination that no freedom-lover can stomach.

 The author is too despondent, too pessimistic here, and in some other places.
-There may be a new dark age, but evangelical control is real but limited in scope, even in the United States.
+Evangelical control is real and disturbing but limited in scope, even in the United States.

 Jill Duff, the Bishop of Lancaster, can use resounding phrases about the destiny of this country but in practice, she and people who think like her (if what they speak and write on Christianity can be described as the product of thought) are achieving results not in the least in accordance with their grandiose designs.
 Jill Duff who took part in the film 'The Beautiful Story,' the Conservative Evangelical film on human sexuality, which contained these statements of Conservative Evangelical doctrine: